Pallivet London vet

 If your pet has not been seen by a vet for some time, the consultation may be lengthy or may be brief, depending on the situation and your desire for discussions.

 It may be clear that euthanasia is appropriate or the kindest option and this is the case for most euthanasia bookings.
-However, if you are not ready to go through with euthanasia that day and your pet is not unduly suffering and may benefit from medications or further palliation, we can discuss options.
+However, if you are not ready to go through with euthanasia that day and your pet is not unduly suffering and may benefit from medications or further palliation, we can discuss this.

 If after a detailed consultation you are still uncertain, it may signal that you or your pet are not quite ready for euthanasia right now.
 In this situation, if you wish to defer euthanasia, and as long as your pet will not needlessly suffer, we can further discuss how we can continue to support their quality of life, and arrange to come back for euthanasia another time.